Andiedie/sync-my-cookie/README.md

 Hover over the record you want to delete and click the delete button on the right.

 ## 3.4.
-Auto-Merging
+Auto-Sync

-It is annoying to manually merge cookies every time, so the SyncMyCookie provides **auto-merging** feature.
+Manually pushing or merging cookies every time is annoying, so SyncMyCookie provide **auto-sync** feature.

+Auto-Sync: You can set certain records as *Auto-Sync*.
+Auto-Sync is divided into two phases: automatic uploading and automatic merging.

+- Automatic uploading: Each time these records' cookies are changed, the extension will automatically upload these cookies when appropriate.
-Auto-merging: you can set certain records to be automatically merged.
-This way, whenever you open a new browser window, SyncMyCookie will automatically merge the cookies for you.
+- Automatic merging: Every time you open a new browser window, the extension automatically merges the cookies for these recordes for you.

 ### Enable